Open-science cell simulation

 For labs

-Use it free to explore hypotheses and visualise fate decisions before you commit bench time.
+Explore a hypothesis and watch the fate decisions before you commit bench time.
+Free, no signup.

-Co-develop and co-author.
-Help define the validations that matter and steer what it models next.
+Define the validation that matters for your system, co-author the reproduction, and steer what it models next.

 See it move.